-Most of the 152 youth who received J-MHAP services at time of the analysis were white, male, and English speaking.
-Latino/Hispanic and Black youth were 21% and 6% respectively.
-In total, 34% identified as Black, Latino/Hispanic, or other non-White race/ethnicity.
-Race/ethnicity, gender, and language spoken were similar by site.
-The ages of the youth ranged from 8 to 21 years, with an average of 15 years of age (both mean and median = 15 years).
-The 52 youth who were included in the evaluation subset were very similar demographically to all youth in J-MHAP, improving the ability to generalize from this subset to the larger group served by J-MHAP.
+Most of the 152 youth who received J-MHAP services at time of the analysis were White, male, and English speaking.
+Latino/Hispanic and Black youth were 20.4% and 5.9% respectively.
+In total, 33.6% identified as Black, Latino/Hispanic, or other non-White race/ethnicity.
+Gender and language spoken were similar by site.
+The proportion of White youth served was similar in both sites but there was a higher percentage of Hispanic/Latino youth in Lowell compared to Salem (27% to 14% respectively) and more Black (8% to 4%) and Biracial (8% to 1%) youth in Salem.
+The ages of the youth ranged from 8 to 22 years, with an average of 15.7 years of age (median = 16 years).
+The 54 youth who were included in the evaluation subset were very similar demographically to all youth in J-MHAP, improving the ability to generalize from this subset to the larger group served by J-MHAP.
 Youth identified as Black, Latino, and other race/ethnicity were proportionately represented in the evaluation subset.
 A comparison of racial and ethnic characteristics is presented in Table 1.

-A subset of participants (n=5) withdrew from the evaluation prior to the six-month follow-up.
-These participants were compared to those who did not withdraw in order to understand whether there were differences between the two groups that might contribute to bias in the follow-up findings.
-There were no statistically significant differences between the subset of participants who withdrew and the participants who remained in the study in terms of youth race/ethnicity, gender, type of cases, and family mental health risk profiles.
+A subset of participants were considered lost to follow-up (n=13) because they withdrew prior to or were not able to be reached to complete 6-month follow-up interviews.
+These participants were compared to those who completed two interviews in order to understand whether there were differences between the two groups that might contribute to bias in the follow-up findings.
+The subset of participants who withdrew and the participants who remained in the study were very similar terms of youth race/ethnicity, gender, type of

 Table 1.
 Youth Demographic Characteristics of All J-MHAP and the Evaluation Subset

-Demographic All J-MHAP (n=152) Evaluation Subset (n=52)
+Demographic All J-MHAP (n=152) Evaluation Subset (n=54)

 Youth Race/Ethnicity Number of Youth (%) Number of Youth (%)

-White 66% 77%
+White 66.5 66.7

-Latino/Hispanic 21% 17%
+Latino/Hispanic 20.4 16.7

-Black 6% 12%
+Black 5.9 3.7

-Other 7%† 12%‡
+Other 7.2 11.1†

 Household Primary Language

-English 93% 96%
+English 92.8 92.6‡

-Non-English 7% 4%§
+Non-English 7.2 9.26‡§

 Youth Gender

-Male 61% 69%
+Male 60.9 66.7

-Female 39% 27%
+Female 38.4 29.4

-Other 1% 4%
+Other 0.7 3.9